I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fcb/nf-fcb-rxfinalizesrvcall.md

 <p>If the current executing process ID is the same as the RDBSS process ID, then a delayed worker thread will be dispatched to destroy the SRV_CALL structure.
 This worker thread will later call the <b>MRxFinalizeSrvCall</b> routine provided by the network mini-redirector to finalize the SRV_CALL.
 Otherwise, the <b>MRxFinalizeSrvCall</b> routine will be called directly to finalize the SRV_CALL. </p>

-<p>The <b>RxFinalizeSrvCall</b> routine is not normally called by network mini-redirector drivers directly.
-RDBSS calls this routine internally when the reference count on the SRV_CALL is decremented to 1.
-RDBSS also calls <b>RxFinalizeSrvCall</b> when the network mini-redirector driver is stopped or unloaded. </p>

-<p>Before calling <b>RxFinalizeSrvCall</b>, a lock on the netname table associated with the device object must be acquired in exclusive mode. </p>

-<p>If the current executing process ID is the same as the RDBSS process ID, then a delayed worker thread will be dispatched to destroy the SRV_CALL structure.
-This worker thread will later call the <b>MRxFinalizeSrvCall</b> routine provided by the network mini-redirector to finalize the SRV_CALL.
-Otherwise, the <b>MRxFinalizeSrvCall</b> routine will be called directly to finalize the SRV_CALL. </p>

 ## -requirements
 <table>
 <tr>